-8. Framework Agreements
+7.8.
+Framework Agreements

-- 8.1.
-The term of a Framework Agreement must not exceed four years without the written consent of the Monitoring Officer.
-Such consent will only be given where there is a legally permissible justification for a framework in excess of four years. - 8.2.
-Contracts based on Framework Agreements may be awarded by either: - Applying the terms laid down in the Framework Agreement (where such terms are sufficiently precise to cover the particular call-off and permit it) this may be done without reopening competition; or - Where the terms laid down in the Framework Agreement are not precise enough (or do not permit direct awards) by holding a mini competition in accordance with the terms of the particular framework or in accordance with the following procedure where the framework terms are unclear: - Inviting the organisations within the Framework Agreement who are capable of delivering the contract to submit written tenders - Fixing a time limit which is sufficiently long to allow tenders for each specific contract to be submitted, taking into account factors such as the complexity of the subject of the contract; and - Awarding each contract to the tenderer who has submitted the best tender on the basis of the Award Criteria set out in the Framework Agreement. - Observing a standstill period before finalising the award where applicable
+- 7.1.8.1.
+The term of a framework agreement must not exceed four years without the written consent of the monitoring officer Monitoring Officer.
+Such consent will only be given where there is a legally permissible justification for a framework in excess of four years. - 7.2.8.2.
+Contracts based on framework agreements may be awarded by either:

-9. Collaborative and Partnership Arrangements
+- Applying the terms laid down in the framework agreement (where such terms are sufficiently precise to cover the particular call-off) and permit it this may be done without reopening competition;); or - Where the terms laid down in the framework agreement are not precise enough (or do not permit direct awards) by holding a mini competition in accordance with the terms of the particular framework or in accordance with the following procedure where the framework terms are unclear: - Inviting the organisations within the framework agreement who are capable of delivering the contract to submit written tenders; - Fixing a time limit which is sufficiently long to allow tenders for each specific contract to be submitted, taking into account factors such as the complexity of the subject of the contract; and - Awarding each contract to the tenderer who has submitted the best tender on the basis of the award criteria set out in the framework agreement. - Observing a standstill period before finalising the award for contracts above the EU threshold, where applicable

-9.1.
-In order to secure value for money the Council may enter into collaborative procurement arrangements.
-The Authorised Officer must consult the Monitoring Officer and the Service Manager, Contract Management and Assurance where the purchase is to be made using collaborative procurement arrangements to ensure that all legal requirements are met and the Council has vires to undertake the arrangement.
+8.9.
+Collaborative and Partnership Arrangements

-- 9.2.
-Collaborative and partnership arrangements include but are not limited to examples of joint working where one partner takes the lead and awards contracts on behalf of the other partners, long-term collaborative partnerships, pooled budgets, and joint commissioning. - 9.3.
-Collaborative arrangements between public bodies for shared services where the aim of the arrangement is for the participating bodies to be provided with services by each other or through a Teckal company rather than by an external provider may fall outside the need for competition if the conditions in CSO 2.3c can be met.
+- 8.1.9.1.
+In order to secure value for money the council may enter into collaborative procurement arrangements.
+The authorised officer must consult the monitoring officer Monitoring Officer and the head of procurement Service Manager, Contract Management and Assurance where the purchase is to be made using collaborative procurement arrangements to ensure that all legal requirements are met and the Council has vires to undertake the arrangement. - examples of joint working where one partner takes the lead and awards contracts on behalf of the other partners, long-term collaborative partnerships, pooled budgets, and joint commissioning. - 8.3.9.3.
+Collaborative arrangements between public bodies for shared services where the aim of the arrangement is for the participating bodies to be provided with services by each other or through a Teckal company rather than by an external provider may fall outside the need for competition if the conditions in CSO 2.2(e)(iii) can be met.

-10. Setting Standards and Award Criteria
+9.10.
+Setting Standards and Award Criteria